Mitul9703/zocket-ml-intern/README.md

 ## Features

 - Built using LangGraph for agent orchestration
-- Uses FireCrawl for efficient web scraping
+- Uses FireCrawl for web scraping
-- Powered by Google's Gemini 2.0 Flash Lite model
+- Powered by Google's Gemini 2.0 Flash Lite model (Free of cost)
-- Simple agent architecture with a dedicated web scraping tool

 ## Setup